noppoMan/HexavilleFramework/README.md

 ## ApplicationContext

-Context is the shared memory/storage for the request.
+ApplicationContext is the shared storage for the request.

+#### Available properties

+* memory
+* responseHeaders
+* session

+### memory

+`memory` property is used for share value between Middlewares and the Router.

 ```swift
 struct FooMiddleware: Middleware {